-Commented [A60]: Term is already defined in para 24.1

-Commented [A61]: Term is already defined in para 9.21

-general purpose financial statements A particular form of general purpose financial reports that provide information about the reporting entity's assets, liabilities, equity, income and expenses. going concern An entity is a going concern unless management either intends to liquidate the Commented [A63]: Term is defined in para 2.6 entity or to cease operations, or has no realistic alternative but to do so. goodwill An asset representing the future economic benefits arising from other asset acquired in a business combination that are not individually identified and separately recognised. government Government, government agencies and similar bodies whether local, national or international. group A parent and all its subsidiaries.
-Commented [A64]: Term is not used in the Tier 3 ED highly probable Significantly more likely than probable. impracticable Applying a requirement is impracticable when the entity cannot apply it after making every reasonable effort to do so. income statement A financial statement that presents al items of income and expenses recognised in a reporting period, excluding the items of other comprehensive income. income tax All domestic and foreign taxes that are based on taxable profits.
-Income tax also includes taxes, such as withholding taxes, that are payable by a subsidiary, associate, joint arrangement or notable relationship entity on distributions to the reporting entity. intangible asset An identifiable non-monetary asset without physical substance.
-Such as an Commented [A65]: Term is defined in para 16.2 asset is identifiable when it: (a) is separable, ie is capable of being separated or divided from the entity and sold, transferred, licensed, rented or exchanged, either individually or together with a related contract asset or liability; or (b) arises from contractual or other legal rights, regardless of whether those rights are transferable or separable from the entity or from other rights and obligations. inventories Asset: Commented [A66]: Term is defined in para 12.1 • (a) in the form of materials or supplies to be consumed in producing goods or rendering services; (11 11 11 11 11 11 11 11 11 11 11 11 11 (b) held for sale or distribution in the ordinary course of operations; or (c) in the process of production for such sale or distribution. nventories held for distribution Assets: Choraco nela for distribution (a) held for distribution at no or nominal consideration in the ordinary course of operation; (b) in the process of production for distribution at no or nominal consideration in the ordinary course of operations; or (c) in the form of materials or supplies to be consumed in the production process or in the rendering of services at no or nominal consideration.
-The acquisition and disposal of long-term asset and other investments not investing activities included in cash equivalents.

-APPENDIX A

-ED 3XX
+general purpose financial statements

+A particular form of general purpose financial reports that provide information about the reporting entity's assets, liabilities, equity, income and expenses.

+going concern

+An entity is a going concern unless management either intends to liquidate the entity or to cease operations, or has no realistic alternative but to do so.

+goodwill

+An asset representing the future economic benefits arising from other asset acquired in a business combination that are not individually identified and separately recognised.

+government

+Government, government agencies and similar bodies whether local, national or international.

+group

+A parent and all its subsidiaries.

+highly probable

+Significantly more likely than probable.

+impracticable

+Applying a requirement is impracticable when the entity cannot apply it after making every reasonable effort to do so.

+income statement

+A financial statement that presents al items of income and expenses recognised in a reporting period, excluding the items of other comprehensive income.

+income tax

+All domestic and foreign taxes that are based on taxable profits.
+Income tax also includes taxes, such as withholding taxes, that are payable by a subsidiary, associate, joint arrangement or notable relationship entity on distributions to the reporting entity.

+intangible asset

+An identifiable non monetary asset without physical substance.
+Such as an asset is identifiable when it:

+- (a) is separable, ie is capable of being separated or divided from the entity and sold, transferred, licensed, rented or exchanged, either individually or together with a related contract asset or liability; or - (b) arises from contractual or other legal rights, regardless of whether those rights are transferable or separable from the entity or from other rights and obligations.

+inventories

+Asset:

+- (a) in the form of materials or supplies to be consumed in producing goods or rendering services; - (b) held for sale or distribution in the ordinary course of operations; or - (c) in the process of production for such sale or distribution.

+inventories held for distribution

+Assets:

+- (a) held for distribution at no or nominal consideration in the ordinary course of operation; - (b) in the process of production for distribution at no or nominal consideration in the ordinary course of operations; or - (c) in the form of materials or supplies to be consumed in the production process or in the rendering of services at no or nominal consideration.

+investing activities

+The acquisition and disposal of long-term asset and other investments not included in cash equivalents.

+investment property

+Property (land or a building, or part of a building, or both) held by the owner or by the lessee under a finance lease to earn rentals or for capital appreciation or both, instead of for:
-(a) use in the production or supply of goods or services or for administrative purposes; or lease loans pavable

-(b) sale in the ordinary course of business.
+- (a) use in the production or supply of goods or services or for administrative purposes; or - (b) sale in the ordinary course of business.